chmitch/mdwguide/src/lab_5/README2.md

 2. Compare the performance difference between Direct Query Mode and Imported Mode
 3. Tune the environment by leveraging Power BI Composite Mode, ASA Adaptive Cache and ASA Meterialized view
 4. Analyze the data and tune the environment to optimize queries
-5. Understand the importance of workload isolation in Azure Synapse Analytics
+5. Understand the importance of workload isolation in Azure Synapse Analytics and its impact on the downstream reporting workload

 ## Dataset